 - Personal collecting of wildflowers, geological specimens, or historic relics is prohibited.

 - Camp users are responsible for their own trash.
 If you pack it in, please pack it out.

 - Campers should not disturb the caretaker after 8 p.m. unless he is needed for an emergency situation.

 - Sodexo is the food service contractor for OAS, and has exclusive rights for catering at the College Camp.
 The only exception is Brooks House of Bar-B-Q. Groups may prepare and bring in their own food.

 - Consumption of alcohol is not permitted on College Camp premises, except when an event is catered and/or planned through Sodexo.

 - Camp guests are expected to conduct themselves in accordance with the laws of New York State and the policies of the State University of New York and SUNY Oneonta.
 The right to use the camp may be denied to any person not observing the regulations.

-- Lodge Reservations can be made at the Oneonta Auxiliary Services Office in the Hunt College Union.
+- Lodge Reservations can be made at the Oneonta Auxiliary Services Office in the RDO.
 To check availability, obtain general information, or inquire about lodge usage rates, please call 436-3157 or visit collegecamp.oneonta.edu.